openchattanooga/openchattanooga.github.io/docs/FMEworkflowrunner.md

 # FME Workflow Runner

+### Process
 Each dataset on the ChattaData portal is refreshed nightly by a workflow.
-That workflow is itself started by another workflow
+That workflow is itself started by yet another workflow that keeps a log of if the process succeeded or failed